-Weighing to be conducted at (agreed point of delivery), under the supervision of our controller (name).
-The scale must hold a calibration certificate issued within the past 12 months.
+Weighing to be conducted at \\\\\ (agreed point of delivery) \\\\, under the supervision of our controller \\\\\ (name).
 A copy of the scale's calibration certificate must be provided to our controller prior to weighing.
+The calibration certificate must be valid at the time of weighing and issued by an accredited authority.
 Weighing must be conducted by deduction of the actual container tare following full and empty weighing of the container (tare as stated on the container will not be accepted).
 Results of weighbridge weighing must be reported within 3 working days.
 Either party may reject weighbridge results within 7 working days from completion of weighing.
 In the event either party rejects the weighbridge results, the cotton must be weighed bale by bale and weighing must be completed within 28 days of the date of arrival of the cotton.
-If 100% bale by bale weighing is not completed within 28 days of arrival unless otherwise agreed bales not weighed will be calculated as per ICA Rule 216.2.
+If 100% bale by bale weighing is not completed within 28 days of arrival unless otherwise agreed bales not weighed will be calculated as per ICA Rules.